2026 Football Roster Tracker

 Newcomers

-The Blazers are slated to return Jonah DeLange, their starting kicker since 2024, and Owen Simpson, last season’s kickoff specialist.
+The Blazers are slated to return Jonah DeLange, their starting kicker since 2024, Owen Simpson, last season’s kickoff specialist, and Caleb Moser, their long snapper.
 Those positions should remain stable, but Patrick Foley’s graduation means UAB needs to find a new punter.
+Currently in line to inherit that role is LSU transfer Badger Hargett.
+He hasn’t yet attempted a punt in his college career, but he was an all-state punter as a high school senior in 2022.